Caltrop family (Zygophyllaceae)

 Cultivation: Puncture Vine is typically found at dry sunny sites with scant vegetation; the soil usually contains an abundance of sand or gravel.
 It forms root nodules with rhizobial bacteria and adds nitrogen to the soil.

-Range & Habitat: Puncture Vine occurs occasionally in scattered counties across Illinois (see Distribution Map).
+Range & Habitat: The non-native Puncture Vine occurs occasionally in scattered counties across Illinois (see Distribution Map).
 It is originally from the Mediterranean area of southern Europe and North Africa.
 Habitats include pastures, gravelly areas along railroads (including the ballast), roadsides, and sandy waste areas.
 Sometimes this species can spread aggressively in dry overgrazed pastures, otherwise it isn't much of a problem in Illinois.

 Faunal Associations: Cattle refuse to graze in areas where this plant is abundant because of the prickly fruits; sheep will eat the foliage, but it is somewhat toxic to them and can cause swelling of the head.
 Light-skinned animals often have photosensitive reactions after eating this plant.
 Little else appears to be known about the floral-faunal relationships for this species.